 HOW TO BECOME A DISTRICT COMMISSIONER

 Anyone can be elected as a District Commissioner at the Annual Meeting in June.

 Commissioners are elected for terms lasting three years.

 When a District Commissioner term ends, that position is open for election.

-If the current commissioner does not want to be re-elected, then a nomination committee is formed to locate potential candidates for the position.
+If the current commissioner does not want to be re-elected, resigns, or can't complete their term, then a nomination committee is formed to locate potential candidates for the position.

-District officers are elected at the first meeting after the annual meeting by the Board of Commissioners.
+District officers are elected at the first meeting after the annual meeting by the Board of Commissioners for a one year term.
 There are only three officer positions: Chairman, Treasurer, and Secretary.

-There are two: One Town Board Representative, and one County Representative, who are not elected to a District Officer positions.
+There are two: One Town Board Representative, and one County Representative.
+They are not elected to a District Officer positions, but appointed by the Town or County.
 They serve as liaisons between the District Board and the Town of Mt.
 Morris and Waushara County to communicate or discuss issues that impact or are of interest to the District.